Skip to Main Content

 Urology Residency

-The Virginia Mason Division of Urology began its own ACGME-accredited residency program in 2014.
-Prior to that, it had a nearly 50-year track record of training Virginia Mason clinical fellows, as well as urology residents from the University of Washington and Madigan Army Medical Center.
+The Virginia Mason Section of Urology began its own ACGME-accredited residency program in 2014.
+Prior to that, it had a 50-year track record of training Virginia Mason clinical fellows, as well as urology residents from the University of Washington and Madigan Army Medical Center.

 The Virginia Mason urology residency program is committed to providing our residents with sound training such that they can be fully prepared to pursue careers in either clinical urology or academic medicine.
 The program is a 5-year program, including the intern year during which the resident spends 6 months on urology and 6 months on carefully selected general surgery rotations.
-Residents will be required to learn about all facets of urology, ranging from oncology and pelvic floor reconstruction to transplantation, pediatrics, and stone disease.
+Residents will be deeply immersed in all facets of urology, ranging from oncology and pelvic floor reconstruction to transplantation, pediatrics, and stone disease.
 Training will include the breadth of endoscopy, minimally invasive surgery (laparoscopy and robotics), and simple and complex open cases.

 The education will encompass the six Core Competencies as deemed by the ACGME